gutierrezmannix/gutierrezmannix.github.io/data.md

 title: Data
 permalink: /data/
 ---

-## Data on about Political Communication by Hispanic Members of Congress
+# Political Communication by Hispanic Members of Congress

 Compiled Tweet Data: Tweets by Hispanic Members of Congress